algolia/docsearch/CONTRIBUTING.md

 #### `test`

-> This commands runs the tests for all packages.
+> This commands runs the tests for all the packages.

 You can refer to the [Jest CLI options](https://jestjs.io/docs/en/cli#options) to run specific packages or files.